 In the end, we were glad that we didn’t buy that home but found one more suited to our long-term needs.

 The Realtor® you select will be representing you!
 Ask for recommendations from friends and family, hit open houses to “agent hunt” and don’t feel obligated to work with somebody you don’t like.
 You need to feel comfortable with your agent.
-Most agents I know spend a great amount of time with buyers -starting up front with the buyer’s consultation detailing the ins-and-outs of the process, filling out required paperwork and most importantly, laying out expectations.
+Most agents I know spend a great amount of time with buyers -starting upfront with the buyer’s consultation detailing the ins-and-outs of the process, filling out the required paperwork and most importantly, laying out expectations.
 It’s very important that you make time to sit and discuss everything before you begin looking at homes or condos.

 In a seller’s market-one where there is a shortage of homes for sale and buyers are losing deals in bidding wars- looking for a house requires a flexible schedule and the ability to make a fast decision.
 In a seller’s market, a well-priced home hitting the market Friday morning may already have a contract by Saturday.

 House hunting during a normal market, buyers may have a day (or two) to schedule a visit and may be able to take a few hours before deciding to write a contract.

 House hunting takes a lot of coordination.
 Agents, need to set appointments and arrange their schedules to meet you.
 Calling your agent every few hours as new properties hit the internet is not the best way to handle house hunting.
 Also, calling the listing agent to see the property and then asking your agent to write an offer isn’t a good way to go.

 During the buyer consultation take time to discuss the best way for you to coordinate and schedule visiting newly listed properties so nobody gets frustrated.